-By 2021, we want to see an improvement in air quality around schools and key pollution hotspots in Merton, so that residents can breathe cleaner air.
+We want to see an improvement in air quality around schools and key pollution hotspots in Merton, so that residents can breathe cleaner air.

 We want those affected by poor air quality to understand the health benefits of breathing cleaner air for themselves and their children, and to change their behaviour to improve air quality in the borough.

 By working together to tackle air pollution in Merton, our combined actions will make a difference in the fight for cleaner air.

 Download our Air Quality Handbook

 Living a more sustainable lifestyle made easy!